The Black Mountain tribes: Principal tribes

+The Yousafzai tribe is widely recognized as one of the largest, most important and powerful of the Pathan tribes.
+Military historian Colonel Harold Carmichael Wylly offers a personal perspective on the vast Yousafzai tribe, stating:

+"The Yousafzai is an agriculturist, generally a fine, well-limbed man of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial".

-Isa, the second son of Yousaf (Yousafzai), had three sons; Mada, Hassan and Aka; Mada Khels, Hassanzais and Akazais are their descendants.
-The Chagarzais are the descendants of Chaghar, who was one of the sons of Malay (Malayzai).
-Malay (Malayzai) was one of the brothers of Isa (Isazai).
+Yousaf (Yousafzai) had five sons; Aku, Musa, Isa, Malay and Auriya.
+Isa (Isazai) had three sons; Mada, Hassan and Aka; Mada Khels, Hassanzais and Akazais are their descendants.
+The Chagarzais are the descendants of Chaghar, son of Malay (Malayzai).
 These sub-clans are described in detail in the succeeding sections.

 Mada Khel

 Mada Khel is a division of the Isazai clan of Yousafzai tribe.
 They are among the dwellers on the Black Mountain.
 The Mada Khel country is on the northern slopes of the Mahaban Mountain down to the right bank of the Indus, and is bounded on the north by the Hassanzais, on the east by the Indus, and on the south and west by the Tanolis and Amazais.
 Most of the villages are on the Mahaban Mountain, only two being on the banks of the Indus.
 The easiest approaches to Mada Khel territory pass through the Hassanzai territory.

 Mada Khels are further divided into following Sections and Sub-sections: